tefkah/zotero-night/README.md

 ## Sponsors

-If you really like Zotero Night, you can sponsor me monthly!
+If you really like Zotero Night, you can consider sponsoring me monthly!

 If you donate $5/month or more, you'll be listed here and get priority for feature requests/bugfixes! (mention that you're a sponsor in the issue because i'll forget)